Mull Accommodation: Best Places To Stay on Mull in 2026

 Fionnphort

-The village has stunning sandy beaches on its doorsteps, with plenty of coastal walks to enjoy.
+Fionnphort is located on the southwestern tip of Mull.
+The village has stunning sandy beaches on its doorstep, with plenty of coastal walks to enjoy.
 It also has a tiny port where you can catch the ferry over to Iona.

 Best for: walks, beaches and the ferry to Iona